trufnetwork/node/truflation/scripts/deploy_instructions.md

 MAKE SURE KWIL-DB IS RUNNING

 `--skip-drop` flag is useful for testing purposes, as it will not drop the database before deploying the schemas.
+May get things done quicker.

 ```shell
 ./database_deploy.sh --skip-drop